feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 **Acknowledgements**

-None of this would have been possible without the continual support of the OpenAI organization as a whole, which launched the Scholars
+None of this would have been possible without the continual support of the OpenAI organization as a whole, which launched the Scholars program.
+In particular, I would like to highlight my mentor, Dr. Joshua Achiam, as one of the principal driving forces behind my continued progress in this project.
+Muraya Maigua and Christina Hendricks, managers of the program were excellent stewards of this initiative.
+Finally, my fellow Scholars were a great source of feedback and additional resources.

 **References**

 1. [](https://www.semanticscholar.org/paper/695a2c95eacdbccb7a73d2f1e90e7b35b4b3d864)Aaron van den Oord, Oriol Vinyals, Koray Kavukcuoglu: “Neural Discrete Representation Learning”, 2017; [arXiv:1711.00937](http://arxiv.org/abs/1711.00937).

 2. Abbas Abdolmaleki, Sandy H. Huang, Leonard Hasenclever, Michael Neunert, H. Francis Song, Martina Zambelli, Murilo F. Martins, Nicolas Heess, Raia Hadsell, Martin Riedmiller: “A Distributional View on Multi-Objective Policy Optimization”, 2020; [arXiv:2005.07513](http://arxiv.org/abs/2005.07513).

-3.

 **GitHub:**